Johnny-Knighten/ark-sa-server/README.md

 Storage wise the wine based image is roughly 1.64GB and the docker volume created is about 9.1GB without any mods or backups.
 I have only tested on SATA and PCIe 3.0 NVMEs SSD drives, so I cant speak to the performance of spinning rust.
 In my testing there were no noticeable performance difference between SATA and NVME SSDs.
 Be prepared to use about 12GB of storage minimum, and plan for more for future server updates, mods, and backups.

 Note - All performance testing has been highly informal and based off of my own personal experience with some performance metrics collected over time.
-Treat these a suggestions rather than hard rules.
+Treat these as suggestions rather than hard rules.

 ## Game/Server Configs

 ### Environment Variables

 Environment variables are the primary way to configure the server itself.
-They are used to set things such as: the server name, admin password, ports, and more.

 For configurations such as XP/Gathering/Taming rates and player stats, you will need to use config files.
 See the [Config Files](#config-files) section for more details.

 The table below shows all the available environment variables and their default values.